driessenslucas/researchproject/README.md

 ### Conclusion

-This section provides an overview of the practical challenges encountered in the application of reinforcement learning (RL) techniques to autonomous vehicles, specifically focusing on an RC-car.
-Each challenge, ranging from the selection of an appropriate virtual environment to the intricacies of sim2real transfer, was met with a series of solutions, both successful and attempted.
-The decision to use OpenAI Gym emerged from a need for simplicity and relevance to RL.
-The Double Deep Q-Network (DDQN) was identified as the most effective RL technique for navigating complex environments.
-However, the transfer of these simulated learnings to real-world application revealed significant discrepancies, particularly in movement control and sensor data alignment.
+This section outlines the practical challenges encountered in the application of reinforcement learning (RL) techniques to autonomous RC cars.
+The journey began with selecting an appropriate virtual environment, for which OpenAI Gym was chosen due to its simplicity and relevance to RL.
+The Double Deep Q-Network (DDQN) emerged as the most effective RL technique for navigating complex environments.

-The journey to resolve the RF car's alignment issues highlights the gap between theoretical models and their practical efficacy.
-Despite innovative attempts, including the implementation of motor encoders, power adjustments, and accelerometer integration, these solutions only partially addressed the core issues.
-The study's exploration into normalizing sensor data and implementing failsafe mechanisms further illustrates the nuanced challenges in aligning simulated training with real-world application.
+Despite this, transitioning from simulated models to real-world applications unveiled significant discrepancies, especially in movement control and sensor data alignment.
+Innovative solutions such as the implementation of motor encoders, power adjustments, and accelerometer integration were explored.
+These methods, however, only partially addressed the main issues.
+Efforts were also made to normalize sensor data and implement failsafe mechanisms for better real-world alignment.

+A notable stride was made by eliminating the Raspberry Pi from the robot's design and instead utilizing the ESP32 module for controlling both the sensors and motors.
+This adjustment resulted in a more lightweight and precise robot, marking a significant step in overcoming previous challenges.

-In conclusion, this section underscores the iterative and challenging nature of applying RL techniques to real-world scenarios.
-While theoretical knowledge serves as a crucial foundation, its application in practical settings often demands continuous refinement, innovation, and adaptation.
-The insights gained from addressing these challenges reinforce the importance of perseverance and creative problem-solving in the ever-evolving domain of autonomous vehicle technology.
+In essence, this section underscores the iterative and demanding process of applying RL techniques in real-world scenarios.
+It highlights that while theoretical knowledge forms a crucial base, its practical application necessitates continuous refinement, innovation, and adaptation.
+The journey through these challenges emphasizes the importance of perseverance and creative problem-solving in the advancing field of autonomous vehicle technology.

 ### Supplementary Materials: Video Demonstrations